r-lib/rprojroot/tests/testthat/_snaps/root.md

     Code
       has_file("a", contents = "foo", fixed = TRUE)
     Output
-      Root criterion: contains a file "a" with contents "foo"
+      Root criterion: contains a file 'a' with contents 'foo'

 ---

     Code
       has_file_pattern("a.*b", contents = "foo", fixed = TRUE)
     Output
-      Root criterion: contains a file matching "a.*b" with contents "foo"
+      Root criterion: contains a file matching 'a.*b' with contents 'foo'

 ---